 The Pearl Harbor room, a continuation of the World Wars Gallery, not only tells the story of the “date which will live in infamy”, but it also personalizes those that were lost during the attack.
 This exhibit focuses on the stories of three men from Calhoun County who were killed in the attack: William Francis Roberts, Frank Weaver Hindman, and George Washington Ingram.
 Listen to President Roosevelt address the nation, while examining keepsakes, photos, and the largest piece of the U.S.S.
 Arizona ever given.

 In the changing exhibits gallery, the Berman Museum displays more of its unique collection.
-Currently, the gallery hosts The Sacred Art of Buddhism (opens May 10).
-This new exhibit illustrates the history and art of Buddhism by presenting artifacts from across the Asiatic world.
+Currently, the gallery hosts The Forgotten War (opens November 15, 2019).